 When combined with the other tools in Engineer’s Toolset, the functionality of the CPU Monitor is even more noteworthy.
 For example, ETS features an auto-discovery utility to detect connected network devices, complementing the CPU monitoring capabilities of Engineer’s Toolset: users can begin monitoring device performance—including memory utilization and CPU load—as soon as a device has been identified.
 This dramatically decreases the time wasted on continuous software configuration and updates.

-To sum up, SolarWinds ETS more than holds its own as a CPU monitor and is a strong candidate for best program to monitor CPU usage in 2020.
+To sum up, SolarWinds ETS more than holds its own as a CPU monitor and is a strong candidate for best program to monitor CPU usage on the market today.
 It’s simple and powerful and comes with a whole host of complementary tools developed to facilitate easy network monitoring.
 The icing on the cake is the 14-day free trial and ample support provided by the SolarWinds resource center and community.

 WhatsUp Gold by Ipswitch is another tool with attractive CPU usage monitoring utilities.
 The thing I liked most about it was its seamless integration capabilities: the software features a robust REST API to facilitate easy integration with other systems and scripts, which means you don’t have to abandon your own.
 The suite of REST API calls lets you automate your workload by conducting basic data extraction from WhatsUp Gold or by transferring data from an alternate script or system.
 These integration mechanisms have been devised to assist users in simply and quickly extracting data for use by another system.